Statmho

 The statmho is the unit of electrical conductance in the electrostatic system of units (ESU), an extension of the centimeter-gram-second (CGS) system to cover electrical units.
+It is sometimes called the statsiemens, with symbol statS.

 Conversion

 In the ESU system, the permittivity of free space is set to unity by definition.
 This results in unit conversions to the SI system containing a power of the speed of light, c, as well as a power of 10.
 In the case of the statmho, the conversion from siemens (S) is given by: